 In the past year:

-- 157 Made a positive move on towards independent living
+- 76 people made a positive move on towards independent living

-DENS can do none of the above without the incredible support we receive from individuals, businesses, schools and churches.
-The more help we get, the bigger difference we can make and the more people we can help when they need us most.
+DENS can do none of the above without the incredible support we receive from individuals, businesses, schools and community and faith groups.
+The more help we get, the bigger difference we can make to local vulnerable people who need us most.